sifat-99/bookwarp-client/README.md

 BookWarp is built using a combination of cutting-edge technologies, including:

 - Next.js for server-side rendering and static site generation
-- HTML5 and CSS3 for responsive and visually appealing web design
+- tailwindcss for styling and responsive design
+- daisyUI for custom components and utility classes
 - JavaScript for interactive and dynamic user experiences
 - React.js for building a modular and efficient front-end
 - Node.js for server-side scripting and handling API requests